Instructions For Authors

 A review article is a balanced, in-depth scholarly study of the latest trends or present status of a specific timely topic, but is not an original article.
 No new data or personal experiences are presented.
 It is an analysis of the advances in the field based on a literature review of the topic.
 A review article includes a concise abstract limited to 500 words.
 The main article with a detailed description of each disease process with appropriate images and a valid conclusion can be a maximum of 3000 words.
 The author can include up to a maximum of 90 references, 30 figures including subparts, and up to 4 tables.

 Case Reports should be new, unique, and clinically significant.
-The cases must have a diagnostic impact or describe a therapeutic challenge and must provide a learning opportunity for radiologists.
+The cases must have a diagnostic impact or describe a therapeutic challenge and must provide a learning opportunity for readers.
 A cluster of cases can also be submitted under the category of Case Reports.
 A cluster will depict one disease process with different presentations.

-Case reports must include an Abstract (not exceeding 500 words), Introduction, Case report, Discussions, and Conclusion (not exceeding 1500 words) and references.
+Case Reports must include an Abstract (not exceeding 500 words), Introduction, Case report, Discussions, and Conclusion (not exceeding 1500 words) and references.
 Authors shall include upto a maximum of 10 references, 6 figures one table.
 Case reports shall have up to four authors.

 Letters to the Editor